-This exercise is based on the pumping test data published in Dawson and Istok (1991), p.
-113
+This exercise demonstrates analysis of a leaky aquifer based on the pumping test data published in Dawson and Istok (1991), p.
+113.

 In the Pumping Test tab, enter the following information in the appropriate fields: